-Being self-aware about who you are and how you behave is a critical life skill that can be utilized in a number of different aspects whether it be in your work-life, relationships, and just day-to-day interactions you may encounter.
+Being self-aware about who you are and how you behave is a critical life skill that can be utilized in a number of different aspects whether it be in your work-life, relationships, or just day-to-day interactions you may encounter.

 While you shouldn’t fully define yourself based on one type of personality or believe you are a certain way because of a personality test you completed online --- it is certainly important to note that these tests can and will be fairly accurate.
 A starting point, if you will, into your journey of self-discovery.

-Before we delve into the early and modern history of personality testing as well as the various forms of tests you can take, lets talk about what you can gain from understanding your personality and the accuracy of these tests.
+Before we delve into the early and modern history of personality testing as well as the various forms of tests you can take, let's talk about what you can gain from understanding your personality and the accuracy of these tests.

 Benefits of Personality Tests